US judge declares mistrial in Cosby sex assault case - Nigeria Today

 US judge declares mistrial in Cosby sex assault case

-It was a stunning development — and a momentary victory — for the 79-year-old pioneering black entertainer who had risked spending the rest of his life in prison if convicted of assaulting Andrea Constand at his Philadelphia mansion.
+It was a stunning development — and a momentary victory — for the 79-year-old pioneering black entertainer who risked spending the rest of his life in prison if convicted of assaulting former university employee Andrea Constand at his Philadelphia home 13 years ago.

-Prosecutors announced immediately that they would retry the case, leading to the prospect of the now frail and disgraced comedian, once adored by millions as “America’s Dad,” could yet return to court.
+Prosecutors pledged to pursue a conviction, raising the prospect that the now frail and isolated comedian, once adored by millions as “America’s Dad” but his career now in tatters, would be forced to return to court in a matter of months.

+The trial has irrevocably damaged the legacy of Cosby, once a towering figure in US popular culture best known for his seminal role as a lovable father and obstetrician on hit 1984-92 TV series “The Cosby Show.”

+Free on a $1 million bail, Cosby — who says he is legally blind — hung his head and made no comment before leaving the court in the Philadelphia suburb of Norristown, escorted by his representatives.

 Around 60 women have publicly accused the Emmy-winning actor in recent years of being a serial sexual predator, alleging that he drugged and assaulted them over a span of 40 years across the United States.